ashwin-M-D/DM-Gym/documentation/3_Available_Features_environments.md

 The returned object is the environment object.
 This is what interacts with your RL algorithm.

-## Environments with Ray/rllib or Ray/Tune
+## Environments with Ray-rllib or Ray-Tune

-Ray cannot use the above environment object creation method therefore you will need to add in a function into your project as follows
+Ray cannot use the above environment object creation method therefore you will need to add in a function into your project as follows:

 ```python
 import ray